ctuning/ck-tbd-suite/README.md

 $ ck install package --tags=lib,tensorflow
 ```

-For example, you can install prebuilt CUDA version of TensorFlow 1.8.0 if you have CUDA >=9.0 as follows:
+For example, you can install pre-built CUDA version of TensorFlow 1.8.0 if you have CUDA >=9.0 as follows:
 ```
 $ ck install package:lib-tensorflow-1.8.0-cuda
 ```